rrrossjr/MultitenantWorkshop/manage-app/mt-isolation/manage-app1.md

 create lockdown profile TENANT_LOCK; </copy>
 ````

-3. Add restrictions to the lockdown profile
+3. Add restrictions to the Lockdown Profile

 In our test, you will lockdown the Oracle partitioning option and the indivicual SQL statement **alter system**.
 ````